 Visiting the Centre Safely

-For the safety of our visitors and staff, and for a more enjoyable experience, we are still limiting numbers so, we are recommending that visits (EXCLUDING Members, Essential Carers and under 3s) are pre-booked online.
+For the safety of our visitors and staff, and for a more enjoyable experience, we are still limiting numbers so, we do recommend that visits (EXCLUDING Members, Essential Carers and under 3s) are pre-booked online.
 Booking online means you secure your place and save £1 per ticket.
 The Centre is committed to the continued well-being of our visitors, staff and the animals in our care, and to do all we can to prevent the spread of COVID-19.
 So, please do read this page before booking a visit.

 We would like to say a huge thank you to all the people who have generously donated during these difficult times, and have helped to keep us going.
 If you would like to support the Centre, you can donate, adopt an animal or become a member.
 Thank you!